top of page

 This article about the spiritual benefits of fasting/abstinence is a part of the Yoga Practice section of our Guide to Spiritual Yoga for Beginners.

-When we talk of “abstinence”, we usually mean sexual abstinence or abstaining from alcohol.
+When we talk of “abstinence”, we usually mean sexual abstinence or even abstaining from alcohol or specific substances.
 When we talk of “fasting”, we usually mean food.
 Both of these terms—abstinence/abstention and fasting—are used to describe instances of “abstaining from” or “restraining oneself from” doing something (usually which provides some kind of pleasure, destructive or not).
 And though there are unique forms of self awareness that can come from abstaining from alcohol, drugs, food, and/or sex, understanding abstention/fasting in general will allow us to see the more general spiritual benefits of fasting/abstinence: self-awareness & freedom.

 Abstinence/Fasting: The Spiritual Benefits